-Clause 1.3 of the bill inserts into the Crimes (Forensic Procedures) Act 2000 a retrospective savings provision clarifying that forensic procedures carried out by appropriately trained NSW Police Force officers were carried out by "appropriately qualified persons" as defined by the Act.
-This amendment corrects a technical oversight relating to the written authorisation issued to NSW Police Force officers on completion of training in forensic procedures.
-The retrospective validation is limited to procedures carried out before 24 December 2013, when the technical oversight was corrected, and only applies to procedures carried out after completion of a training course.
+Schedule 1.3 to the bill inserts into the Crimes (Forensic Procedures) Act 2000 a retrospective savings provision clarifying that forensic procedures carried out by appropriately trained officers of the NSW Police Force were carried out by "appropriately qualified persons" as defined by the Act.
+This amendment corrects a technical oversight relating to the written authorisation issued to officers of the NSW Police Force on completion of training in forensic procedures.
+The retrospective validation is limited to procedures carried out before 24 December 2013-when the technical oversight was corrected-and only applies to procedures carried out after completion of a training course.

-Items [1] and [2] of clause 1.4 to schedule 1 amend section 53A of the Crimes (Sentencing Procedure) Act 1999.
+Items [1] and [2] of schedule 1.4 amend section 53A of the Crimes (Sentencing Procedure) Act 1999.
 That section allows a court to impose an aggregate sentence when sentencing an offender for more than one offence.
 The section requires that the court indicate and record the sentence that would otherwise have been imposed for each offence.
 The proposed amendment clarifies that a written record is to be made of the discrete sentences that would have been imposed had the court not set an aggregate sentence.
 Clearly recording indicative sentences is important for compiling sentencing statistics and allowing victims of crime, the community and any appeal court to understand how the aggregate sentence was arrived at.

-Clause 1.5 of schedule 1 amends Rule 86 of the Criminal Appeal Rules to update a cross-reference in that section to the Crimes (Sentencing Procedure) Act 1990 which deals with guideline judgments on the application of the Attorney General.

-Clause 1.6 amends the Criminal Procedure Act 1986 (CPA).
-Items [1] and [2] clarify that section 190 allows the Local Court to convict an accused in his or her absence, both at the first return date and at any subsequent mention date.
-This amendment reflects existing Local Court practice, as well as the Supreme Court decision of Hammond v The Director of Public Prosecutions.
+Schedule 1.5 amends rule 86 of the Criminal Appeal Rules to update a cross-reference to the Crimes (Sentencing Procedure) Act 1990, which deals with guideline judgments on the application of the Attorney General.
+Schedule 1.6 amends the Criminal Procedure Act 1986.
+Items [1] and [2] of schedule 1.6 clarify that section 190 allows the Local Court to convict an accused in his or her absence, both at the first return date and at any subsequent mention date.
+This amendment reflects existing Local Court practice, as well as the Supreme Court decision of Hammond v Director of Public Prosecutions.

-Item [3] of clause 1.6 requires the court to be satisfied that the accused person had reasonable notice of the first return or mention date before proceeding to conviction.
+Item [3] of schedule 1.6 requires the court to be satisfied that the accused person had reasonable notice of the first return or mention date before proceeding to conviction.
 This will safeguard against the conviction of defendants who may be genuinely unaware of the mention date.
 Annulment applications will still be available where an offender disputes an ex parte conviction.

-Item [4] of clause 1.6 removes the requirement in section 282 of the Act that a court must obtain the consent of an accused to the summary disposal of the proceedings if a scientific examination certificate is tendered by the prosecution.
-This is redundant as the NSW Table offences scheme provides that questions of how an offence is dealt with are determined by the type of offence and not by the nature of evidence tendered.
+Item [4] of schedule 1.6 removes the requirement in section 282 of the Act that a court must obtain the consent of an accused to the summary disposal of the proceedings if a scientific examination certificate is tendered by the prosecution.
+This is redundant as the New South Wales table offences scheme provides that questions of how an offence is dealt with are determined by the type of offence and not by the nature of evidence tendered.